The 1990s were home to the wildest and wackiest trends of our lifetimes. The simple act of mentioning the ’90s brings about an array of memories.

 In 1998, Cher released her dance-inspired pop album Believe, which was considered a departure from her traditional musical roots.
 The album reinvented her fame to a modern audience, but her back catalog spoke for itself.

-Given that Believe was her 22nd album, Cher had no problem working to promote herself in the 90s.
+Given that Believe was her 22nd album, Cher had no problem working to promote herself during this decade.

 Today, Cher is still a relevant and influential artist in the music industry.
-Through her countless tours and residencies, audiences still love singing the classic hits with Cher.
+Through her countless tours and residencies, audiences still love singing the classic hits with her.

 16. Garth Brooks